Finding My Favorite RV Retreats in Washington

 Elma RV Park – The Gateway Stop Between Adventures

 Elma RV Park has a warmth that goes beyond its hookups and amenities — it feels like a community.
-Nestled right off Highway 12, it’s a wonderful midway stop when I’m traveling between the coast and the Cascades.
+Nestled right off Highway 12 in between Olympia and Aberdeen, it’s a wonderful midway stop when I’m traveling between the coast and the Cascades.

 Northern Quest RV Resort – Airway Heights